Break the Bank

 • All subsequent puzzles are played w/no questions; the clues are revealed one at a time, and a correct solution is worth an additional $400.

-• In addition, when a team solves one of the first two puzzles, they recieve a bonus prize (which did not affect their score, BTW).
+• In addition, when a team solves one of the first two puzzles, they recieve a bonus prize (which was theirs to keep, regardless of the game's outcome).

 The first team to accumulate $2,000 or more wins the game, plus 1 bank card, and advances to the bonus round for the chance to win up to 10 additional bank cards.
 It is played as follows: